On formulas and fractional exponents for umbral operators: Known expressions for umbral operators

 The following is shown identically.

 \begin{formula}

 \end{formula}

-\begin{remark} Some remarks are in order regarding exponentiation.
-One should note that we only have
+\begin{remark} A brief remark about exponentiation is in order.
+We only have

 and generally not "$(D/Q)^{\x D+1} = (D/Q)^{\x D} \frac{D}{Q}$".
-This is a consequence of the convention chosen in \cref{e:U^V}.
-While this choice is arbitrary, it is justified here because the alternative convention (\ref{e:U^Vrev}) would yield the less elegant closed form "$\phi = Q' (e^{\x D+1})^{\log(D/Q)}$". \end{remark}
+This is a consequence of the convention adopted in \cref{e:U^V}.
+Although the choice is ultimately arbitrary, it is convenient here, since the alternative convention \cref{e:U^Vrev} would lead to the less elegant closed form "$\phi = Q' (e^{\x D+1})^{\log(D/Q)}$". \end{remark}